edwardday7/flask-api/README.md

 Currently, the long term plan is to build a separate frontend that allows a user to add, delete, and view recipes.
 I have a recipe book that my mother made for me with all sorts of recipes, but I have a tough time keeping up with it, and would also like access to its recipes anywhere I go.
 Even though there are websites out there that offer this sort of functionality, I wanted to build my own version as a learning experience.
 These endpoints are built with this end goal in mind.

 ```
-https://api.edwarddayvii.com/login [POST]- Returns a JWT with a 30 minute expiration.
+https://api.edwarddayvii.com/login [POST] - Returns a JWT with a 30 minute expiration.
 Must authenticate using basic auth.
-https://api.edwarddayvii.com/ingredients [GET] - Returns JSON of all ingredients in database.
+https://api.edwarddayvii.com/ingredients [GET] - Returns JSON with all ingredients in database.
-https://api.edwarddayvii.com/recipes [GET] - Returns JSON of all recipes for the specific user in the database.
+https://api.edwarddayvii.com/recipes [GET] - Returns JSON with all recipes for the specific user in the database.
 https://api.edwarddayvii.com/recipetest [GET] - Returns test JSON.
 Doesn't call database.
 https://api.edwarddayvii.com/food/health [GET] - Check the status of the food bot.
 ```